 Dec.
 15, 2014 - US Court of Appeals, Connor B. Opinion

 (page 3, after acknowledging the harms of DCF)

 In the case of the myths surrounding the child welfare oversight structure in Massachusetts, the first significant myth begins with the children themselves:

-And yet, despite these staggering numbers … our children have no money, no seats at the tables of our corporate boardrooms or legislative chambers, and no vote.
+And yet despite these staggering numbers…our children’s voices are silent, they have no vote, and they have no money to get them a seat at the table.
 They are voiceless.
 From time to time, a figurehead group, a documentary, or a newspaper article will make their situations known, and yet, the day-to-day reality—as they struggle to stay well in our broken system—is that they are utterly dependent upon us to help them.

 To understand the remaining myths about child welfare in Massachusetts, see a visual depiction below of the current formal oversight of the MA child welfare system.